gxc-international-innovation-challenge/AlpineAthletes-Team-21-/README.md

 ### Inspiration:

+We were inspired by the american football fantasy League, a popular game among football fans with about 59 Millionen users across the USA and Canada.
-We were inspired by the American Football Fantasy League to create a winter sports fantasy league for the German Ski Federation.
+So we created a "winter sports fantasy league" for the German Ski Federation and the german ski-community.

 ![impact slide](https://user-images.githubusercontent.com/72896011/102115097-ea298600-3def-11eb-8294-9ab496105e69.jpg)

 ### Prototype:

+Our solution takes form in an app called "AlpineAthletes".
+It's main feature is the virtual league where users can, similary to fantasy football, draft athletes and create their own leagues while competing with their friends or other users.
+While playing the league, users can earn points depending on their placements and use them to aquire special discounts.
+Furthermore the app includes a results- and event-feature with which users can get information on tournaments results and upcoming events in a quick and easy way.

 ![iPhone SE - 92 (1)](https://user-images.githubusercontent.com/44057363/102024985-604ccf00-3d95-11eb-95c0-7ddcf0539939.jpg)